Correlation Between Microsoft and World Energy

 Pair Corralation between Microsoft and World Energy

-Given the investment horizon of 90 days Microsoft is expected to generate 0.71 times more return on investment than World Energy.
-However, Microsoft is 1.41 times less risky than World Energy.
-It trades about -0.25 of its potential returns per unit of risk.
-World Energy Fund is currently generating about -0.25 per unit of risk.
-If you would invest 41,010 in Microsoft on December 5, 2024 and sell it today you would lose (2,149) from holding Microsoft or give up 5.24% of portfolio value over 90 days.
+Given the investment horizon of 90 days Microsoft is expected to under-perform the World Energy.
+But the stock apears to be less risky and, when comparing its historical volatility, Microsoft is 1.05 times less risky than World Energy.
+The stock trades about -0.11 of its potential returns per unit of risk.
+The World Energy Fund is currently generating about 0.0 of returns per unit of risk over similar time horizon.
+If you would invest 1,429 in World Energy Fund on December 28, 2024 and sell it today you would lose (7.00) from holding World Energy Fund or give up 0.49% of portfolio value over 90 days.

 Time Period | 3 Months [change] |